tinncaal/stock-predict/README.md

 }
 ```

-3. `GET /api/scan` will scan `app.dataFolder.in` and retrive a list of `count` files from each folder.
+### 3. `GET /api/scan`
+Scan `app.dataFolder.in` and retrive a list of `count` files from each folder.
 Each file will be sampled and will be generated a new one with prediction and original data in `app.dataFolder.out`
 ```shell
 curl http://localhost:8090/api/scan?count=1
 ```